-- Before departure a 2 day training programme can be delivered to your group either at our UK office or in your local area.
+- Before departure a 2 day training programme can be delivered to your group by our Group Programme Coordinator in your local area.

 - Please see our Volunteer Blog for the opinions and thoughts of current and previous participants of the Kiya Survivors Group Volunteer Programme.

 To discuss this programme, please click the button below, send us an email to email@example.com or call us on 01273 906464 and we will be happy to hear from you!

 After three of the most enthralling, rewarding and emotional weeks of my life – after being home, not having to religiously apply insect repellent morning noon and night has been a nice touch!
 I have recently returned from my three and a half week service project at the Rainbow Centre in Peru!
 What an amazing time I’ve had!